Information for Doctors and Other Health Professionals

 We do not make any charge.
-Clients can make a small donation if they wish.
+Clients can make a donation if they wish.

-There are five part-time staff, namely a Project Manager, a Senior Project Worker and a Project Worker, who all counsel clients on prescribed medication issues, and two job-share Admin Workers.
+There are four part-time staff, namely a Project Manager, a Senior Project Worker and two Project Workers, who are all counsel clients on prescribed medication issues, and two job-share Admin Workers.
 Most of our prescribed drugs counselling staff have personal experience of involuntary addiction to prescribed psychotropic medication.
 We also have a small team of volunteers who have similar experience.

 What Services does the Project Provide?

-1. A one-to-one prescribed drugs counselling service particularly for those new to the Project or who are experiencing especially severe withdrawal symptoms.
+A one-to-one prescribed drugs counselling service, particularly for those new to the Project or who are experiencing especially severe withdrawal symptoms.

-4. A drop-in service at Westbury 5 times a week for those in particular distress and already using the services of the Project.
+A drop-in service at Westbury for those in particular distress and already using the services of the Project.

 Clients are supported by the Project throughout withdrawal and the post-withdrawal period, which may go on for several months or even longer.